sgmurphy/wordpress-plugins/admin-site-enhancements/README.md

 * **Multiple User Roles**.
 Enable assignment of multiple roles during user account creation and editing.
 * **Image Sizes Panel**.
 Display a panel showing and linking to all available sizes when viewing an image in the media library.
 [ASE Pro](https://www.wpase.com/rdme-to-web) adds a convenient button to copy the image URL on click.
 * **View Admin as Role**.
 View admin pages and the site (logged-in) as one of the non-administrator user roles.
 * **Password Protection**.
 Password-protect the entire site to hide the content from public view and search engine bots / crawlers.
-[ASE Pro](https://www.wpase.com/rdme-to-web) adds IP whitelisting and bypassing via URL parameter.
+[ASE Pro](https://www.wpase.com/rdme-to-web) adds IP whitelisting and bypassing via URL parameter, and also applies design elements from the Login Page Customizer module.
 * **Maintenance Mode**.
 Show a simple maintenance message.
-[ASE Pro](https://www.wpase.com/rdme-to-web) adds option to set custom page / browser tab title and use WYSIWYG editor, image / solid color background and custom CSS.
+[ASE Pro](https://www.wpase.com/rdme-to-web) adds option to set custom page and browser tab title, use WYSIWYG editor, use pattern, image, solid color background, apply custom CSS, and also add the option to use an existing page created with the block / classic editor or a page builder as the maintenance page.
 * **Redirect 404**.
 Perform 301 (permanent) redirect to the homepage for all 404 (not found) pages.
 [ASE Pro](https://www.wpase.com/rdme-to-web) adds option to set custom redirect URL.
 * **Display System Summary**.
 Show web server software, PHP version, database software and server IP address in the "At a Glance" dashboard widget.
 [ASE Pro](https://www.wpase.com/rdme-to-web) also shows the size of the site, database and root, wp-content, plugins, themes and upload folders.
 * **Search Engines Visibility Status**.
 Show admin bar status and admin notice when search engines are set to be discouraged from indexing the site.
 [ASE Pro](https://www.wpase.com/rdme-to-web) adds a way to prevent dev / staging sites from having search engine visibility enabled.